unfoldedcircle/core-simulator/docker/README.md

 ⚠️ When enabling the Remote 3 model, the web-configurator still shows the Remote Two image and is using an invalid button layout mapping!
-The upcoming web-configurator 2.0 will support Remote 3 (ETA: end of summer 2024).
+The upcoming web-configurator 2.0 will support Remote 3 (ETA: November 2024).

 ## User Accounts